Anal Sac Cancer in Dogs

 Various chemotherapy drugs have been recommended, with mixed results: doxorubicin, carboplatin, mitoxantrone, melphalan, and gemcitabine.1 Some studies suggest the medication Palladia may be helpful.4

-One study suggests melphalan combined with surgery may be helpful in dogs with anal gland cancer in which the tumor has spread to the regional lymph nodes.8 This study is not very recent, but ask your oncologist if any new protocols have come from this.
+One study suggests melphalan combined with surgery may be helpful in dogs with anal gland cancer, where the tumor has spread to the regional lymph nodes.8 This study is not very recent, but ask your oncologist if any new protocols have come from this.

 Radiation to Treat Anal Gland Tumors